Joe Coleman (colemjo05)

 - Height 6' 3", Weight 195 lb.

 - Final Game September 24, 1979

 - Born February 3, 1947 in Boston, MA USA

 Biographical Information

-Joe Coleman was an outstanding pitcher for the Detroit Tigers, winning 62 games over a 3-year span and logging nearly 300 innings for four consecutive years from 1971-74.
-He worked quickly on the mound, limiting his pitches to a few seconds apart., with a live fastball being his main calling card.
-Colemane played fifteen seasons in the big leagues, twice winning twenty games for the Detroit Tigers.
+Joe Coleman was an outstanding pitcher for the Detroit Tigers, winning 62 games over a three-year span and logging nearly 300 innings for four consecutive years from 1971 to 1974.
+He worked quickly on the mound, limiting his pitches to a few seconds apart, with a live fastball being his main calling card.
+Coleman played fifteen seasons in the big leagues, twice winning twenty games for the Tigers.

 After his playing career ended, Coleman coached and managed in the minors for several seasons.
 Coleman was a player/coach for the Spokane Indians in 1980 and 1981.
 He was the manager of the Peoria Suns in 1983 and the California Angels bullpen coach from 1988 to 1990.
 Coleman was Joe Torre's pitching coach with the St. Louis Cardinals from 1991 to 1994.
 He returned to the Angels organization as a minor league pitching instructor in 1995-1996 and a coach on the big-league staff from 1997 to 1999.
 From 2000 to 2006 Coleman served as the pitching coach for the Durham Bulls.
 In 2007-2011 he was the pitching coach of the Lakeland Flying Tigers.
 He moved to the Miami Marlins' organization as pitching coach of the Jupiter Hammerheads in 2012-2014.